JamesCroissant/JamesCroissant/README.md

 <br />

-- 🇨🇦 I’m a Front-End Web Developer in Vancouver.
+- 🇨🇦 I’m a Full-Stack Web Developer in Vancouver.
 - 🌱 I’m currently working on several team and personal projects.
 - ❤️‍🔥 I've been concentrating on gaining expertise in backend development and design.
 - 💻 Tech Interest : Web Application, AI, Blockchain, Crypto